-Pipe System: Location: Commodity(s) Transported: Is an electrical survey practical for this line segment, to determine if active corrosion is present?
-No If YES, conduct the electrical survey and atta If YES, conduct the electrical survey and attach the results to this form.
+Pipe System: Pipe System: Location: Commodity(s) Transported: Is an electrical survey practical for this line present?
+Yes No segment, to determine e if active corrosion is If YES, conduct the electrical survey and atta ch the results to this fo rm.
 If NO, do one or more of the following: Evaluate corrosion records Evaluate leak history records Perform other appropriate evaluations to identify active corrosion Leakage Survey Do any of the above evaluations indicate that active corrosion is present for this line segment?
-Yes No If YES, cathodically protect the pipeline segment as required by 49 CFR § 192.452.
+Yes No If YES, cathodically protect the pipeline segment If YES, cathodically protect the pipeline segment as required by 49 CFR § 192.452.
 If NO, schedule another evaluation using this form in 5 years.
 Completed by: Date: Supervisor's Signature: